Skip to content

 Sexual Violence Liaison Officer (SVLO) Service

-The SVLO Service is a non-emergency service that supports students who have experienced any form of sexual violence.
-It doesn’t matter if the incident/s happened before you started university, didn’t involve another student, or took place off university premises – an SVLO will be available to support you through your next steps.
+The SVLO service supports victims and survivors of sexual violence.
+It doesn’t matter if it happened before you started university, involved another student, or happened outside of university premises – an SVLO can support you.

-Who can use the service?
+Who can use this service?

 Marginalised groups and people with intersectional experiences may face additional barriers to accessing support.
 The SVLO service recognise this and believes it is important to make it explicitly clear that we can support:

-• who identify as LGBTQIA+
+• Students identifying as LGBTQIA+

-• with disabilities
+• Students with disabilities

-• identifying as non-binary or gender fluid
+• Students identifying as non-binary or gender fluid

-• that are male, female or intersex
+• Students that are male, female or intersex

-• from all ethnic backgrounds
+• Students from all ethnic backgrounds

-• of all ages.
+• Students of all ages

 The only students who can’t access the service are those studying abroad or outside of the UK.
-This is due to logistics, and if a student did contact the service for support whilst abroad, we would make sure they were redirected appropriately.
+This is due to logistics, and if a student did contact the service for support whilst abroad, we would make sure they were redirected appropriately

 Posted in Support and OpportunitiesTagged , , , , Leave a Comment on Sexual Violence Liaison Officer (SVLO) Service